NTSB Identification: WPR12TA323

 14 CFR Public Use

 Accident occurred Monday, July 23, 2012 in Elko, NV

 Aircraft: AERO COMMANDER 500 S, registration: N535SA

 Injuries: 2 Uninjured.

-On July 23, 2012, about 1745 Pacific daylight time, an Aero Commander 500-S, N535SA, was substantially damaged during an off-airport forced landing near Elko, Nevada, due to the complete loss of power in both engines.
-Neither the pilot nor the observer was injured.
-The public-use flight was operated by the United States Bureau of Land Management (BLM) as an air-attack coordinator for aerial forest firefighting activity.
-The airplane was owned and piloted by Spur Aviation of Twin Falls, Idaho.
-Visual meteorological conditions prevailed, and no Federal Aviation Administration (FAA) flight plan was filed for the flight.
+On July 23, 2012, about 1745 Pacific daylight time, an Aero Commander 500 S, N535SA, was substantially damaged during an off-airport forced landing near Elko, Nevada, due to the complete loss of power in both engines.
+Neither the pilot nor the Air Tactical Group Supervisor (ATGS) was injured.
+The public-use flight was performing an air-attack coordination mission for aerial fire suppression activity.
+The airplane was owned by Spur Aviation Services of Twin Falls, Idaho, and was being operated on an exclusive use contract by the United States Department of the Interior, Bureau of Land Management (DOI/BLM).
+No Federal Aviation Administration (FAA) flight plan was filed for the flight.

 Index for Jul2012 | Index of months